Contents

-Many golfers play with the cheapest golf balls that they can lay their hands on.
-This is an inexpensive way to learn while you are losing a ball on every second hole, but it does not aid you in obtaining consistency.
+The best golf balls for average golfers can add distance and accuracy to your game.
+Many golfers play with the cheapest golf balls they can lay their hands on.
+While this is an inexpensive way to learn, it won’t help you consistently improve.

-Using various balls means differences in performance with each swing, so choosing a great ball and sticking with it is best.
-But what is the best ball for you?
+Using various balls means different performances with each swing, so choosing and sticking with a great ball is best.

 We will review the best golf balls for the average golfer to provide an insight into what is available, enabling you to decide on the most suitable golf ball for your swing and short game.